Fun Without FODMAPs

 In this section, I share information for ingredients that are either frequently asked about or have suggested serving sizes to remain low FODMAP.
 We each have unique tolerance levels and nutritional needs.
 Please listen to your body (and, if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
 For more low FODMAP serving size info, please refer to the Monash FODMAP app and FODMAP Friendly website or app.

-Butter does not contain carbohydrates (FODMAPs).
+Butter contains negligible carbohydrates (FODMAPs).
 It is a naturally low-lactose dairy product.

 Kale contains minimal FODMAPs.
 It is considered a FODMAP-free food.
 Enjoy according to your appetite.

-Potatoes are a FODMAP-free food with or without the skin.
-Keeping the skin adds a little extra low FODMAP fiber.
+Potatoes (red or yellow), with or without the skin, are a low FODMAP food up to 500 grams per serving.
+Keeping the skin adds a little extra low-FODMAP fiber.

 Instructions